 Depending on the application, there are different materials best suited for the job.
-Among the most common in industrial applications is stainless steel, including T-316 and T-304 compositions.
-T-304 stainless steel is the standard for many industrial applications, due to its affordability and resilient characteristics, including:
+Among the most common in industrial applications is stainless steel woven wire mesh.
+T-304 stainless steel is the standard for many industrial applications.
+It is known for its strength, affordability and resilient characteristics, including:

 Other available materials for wire mesh include:

 - — Monel

 - — Steel — Carbon

 - — Steel — Plain

 The right wire mesh provider can provide you with wire mesh in any metal or alloy needed.